cmextension/cm-search-replace/README.md

-cm-search-replace
+CM Search Replace
 =================

-CM Search Replace - WordPress plugin for searching and replacing specific words in the whole front-end page.
+WordPress plugin for searching and replacing specific words in the whole front-end page.

+You can find the setting page of this plugin under "Settings" menu item, the setting page requires jQuery.